 Looking for a new graphics program, a

-replacement for Office, web authoring applications, point-of-sale (POS)
+replacement for Office, web authoring applications, a point-of-sale

-program, or a new database solution?
+program, or new database solution?
 Wondering what others are using,

 or if there's some defacto standard?
 By all means, do your homework and

-necessarily #1 because it's the best product and best choice.
-Selecting
+necessarily #1 because it's the best product, easiest to use or best

-software may mean a substantial investment of both time and money,
+software may mean a substantial investment of time and money,

-software, but sometimes other aspects can crowd out quality as the
+software, but sometimes other aspects can crowd out quality.

-considerations and become the deciding factor.
+considerations to become the deciding factor.
 Shop around and

 products, and explore all avenues before spending those hard-earned

-dollars and making a commitment to a particular software product.
+dollars and making a commitment to a particular product.